DimSpathoulas/GeomApp_3MOT/README.md

 # Feature based 3d Multi-modal Multi-object Tracking for Autonomous Navigation
 Part of my master thesis: **Probabilistic 3D Multi-Modal Multi-Object Tracking with Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
 ## Overview
 This is the main module.
+You can check my extensive report on all modules in the ```Report``` folder.
 A review paper in english is under construction.

 ## Instructions
 ### 1. Extract Features